uthcode/learntosolveit/source/python.rst

   there are many more fields in the C structure describing type objects.

-* This page has some information about types as well as type‘s structure’s definition, which you can also find it at ./Include/object.h: PyTypeObject, I suggest you refer to the definition occasionally as you read this post.
+* This page has some information about types as well as type‘s structure’s definition, which you can also find it at ``./Include/object.h:
+  PyTypeObject``, I suggest you refer to the definition occasionally as you read this post.

 * Many of the fields a type object has are called slots and they point to functions (or to structures that point to a bunch of related functions).